-Keeping in view the aforementioned factors, we have compiled a list of best games-focused mobile ads formats that can help you elevate your monetization without interrupting user experience.
+Keeping in view the aforementioned factors, we have compiled a list of best mobile ad formats that can help you elevate your monetization without interrupting the user experience.

 Interstitial Ads are displayed as larger, full-screen ads that are made visually appealing with rich media content and animations.
 Interstitial Ads could be in the form of both video and static images.
 Notably, these ads formats perform exceptionally well with mobile games that are divided into different levels and gives users a short break before getting to the next level.